amrtaher1234/GSoC_Proposal-/README.md

 2. This project is web based, it is a game created with p5.js in which you sign up then sign in and start answering programming mcq questiins while your tank is moving toward a final destination target, after that your tank is dropped into a different space in which you fight vs space ships and bubbles, your score is finally uploaded into firebase and a scoreboard is shown.
 Here is a [Link](https://github.com/amrtaher1234/TanksAlgo)

+## Final Thoughts
+Finally i really think that i will be able to create educational graphical designs for algorithms in the book that will teach people how such algorithms work, my best work above was just a demonstration of what i did before and i will enhance my skills further more to be able to create educational content through graphics.